Novacation/Login-Form/README.md

 # MySQL

-After correctly installing and configure the MySQL, run the scripts in the /public/SQL/System_Queries.sql file.
+After correctly installing and configuring the MySQL, run the scripts in the /public/SQL/System_Queries.sql file.

 # ATTENTION!